Carbon fiber is a material consisting of thin, strong crystalline filaments of carbon. Carbon fiber offers a variety of benefits including:

 Testing performed by Dragonplate has demonstrated all zero-degree oriented uni-directional ultra high modulus coupon samples to have tensile stiffness in excess of 75 msi, or over twice the stiffness of steel, yet still only half the weight of aluminum.
 Using the aforementioned comparison, the stiffness to weight ratio of this material is then over 10 times that of either steel or aluminum.
 When one includes the potentially massive increases in both strength to weight and stiffness to weight ratios possible when these materials are paired with lightweight honeycomb and foam cores, is it obvious the impact advanced carbon fiber composites can make on a wide variety of applications.

 A composite sandwich combines the superior strength and stiffness properties of carbon-fiber with a lower density core material.
 In the case of Dragonplate sandwich sheets, the carbon-fiber creates a thin laminate skin over a foam, honeycomb, balsa, or birch plywood core.
-By strategically combining these materials, one is able to create a final product with much higher stiffness to weight ratio than with either alone.
+By strategically combining these materials, one is able to create a final product with a much higher stiffness-to-weight ratio than with either alone.
 For applications where weight is critical, carbon-fiber sandwich sheets may be the right fit.

 A composite sandwich structure is mechanically equivalent to a homogeneous I-Beam construction in bending.